StackVista/stackstate-docs/use/health-state-and-alerts/anomaly-detection-with-baselines.md

 1. A `baseline` enriches a metric stream with a baseline.
 The metric stream is transformed into a `baseline metric stream`.
 Baselines are continuously calculated by baseline functions based on given the batch size.
 2. A `check` determines the health state of a component or relation based on the metrics in the metric stream and its baseline.
 Once a metric stream is a baseline metric stream, check functions that support such baseline metric streams are available for selection.

-## Configure a baseline for a metric stream
+## Add a baseline to a metric stream

 {% hint style="info" %}
 Metric streams configured with a baseline will not be picked up for anomaly detection by the [Autonomous Anomaly detector](/stackpacks/add-ons/aad.md).